Sv443/BetterYTM/contributing.md

 5. If you want to submit a pull request with the translated file:
     1. Duplicate the `en_US.json` file in the folder [`assets/translations/`](./assets/translations/) by keeping the format `languageCode_localeCode.json`
     2. Edit it to your translated version and keep the left side of the colon unchanged
-    3. Create the mapping in `assets/locales.json` by copying the english one and editing it (please make sure it's alphabetically ordered)
+    3. Create the mapping in `assets/locales.json` by copying the English one and editing it (please make sure it's alphabetically ordered)
     4. Add your name to the respective `authors` property in [`assets/locales.json`](./assets/locales.json)
     5. Test your changes by following [this section](#setting-up-the-project-for-local-development), then submit your pull request
 6. Alternatively send it to me directly, [see my homepage](https://sv443.net/) for contact info